kgavrilov1905/CDC_Dataset_Analysis/README.md

 Other tedious dataframe transformations were omitted from the report and further information is available in the appendix.

+## Analysis of obesity rates, fruit/vegetable intake and physical activity

 We now want to analyze the ordinary least squares model that relates obesity rates to people who report eating fruit and vegetable less than 1 time a day and engage in no physical activity.